Search

 5. Food Fixation that Affects Social Interactions

 When rigid dietary restrictions take a toll on a person’s social life, it may signal an unhealthy relationship with food.
-Those who experience social isolation or even interference with relationships due to strict rules around eating and food avoidance might be suffering from this form of an eating disorder.
+Those who experience social isolation or even interference with relationships due to strict rules around eating and food avoidance might be suffering from this form of trauma and eating disorders.

 The modern American diet features polyunsaturated fats, pesticides, natural and unnatural sweeteners, salts, and preservatives – ingredients that can lead to severe health issues.